 What might help

-If you develop new or worsened symptoms, contact your doctor right away.
+If you develop new or worsened symptoms of a lung problem, contact your doctor right away.
 In some cases, they may recommend pausing your treatment or reducing your dose of Enhertu.
 Your doctor may also suggest taking a steroid medication, such as Rayos (prednisone), to reduce your symptoms.

 Depending on the severity of your symptoms, your doctor may recommend that you stop receiving Enhertu and try a different treatment for your cancer.